Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 ### IAM and Policies

-Lambda function needs permission to access other AWS resources.
+Before running, Lambda functions need to have permissions set.
 Permissions in AWS are defined by IAM roles and policies.
+A function assumes a role, which has policies attached.
 For example, if we wanted to send an email from our lambda function via AWS' Simple Email Service (SES), we'd need to give our Lambda access to the SES service.

+We're going to create a simple role for executing lambda functions and attach policies to the role allowing it to access resources.

-The following example accesses a trust policy via a local file, but it can also be inlined with the `--cli-input-json` flag.
+The following example passes a trust policy via a local file, but it can also be inlined with the `--cli-input-json` flag.

 > Note: there are several places where `{iam}` is used as a placeholder for the IAM user ID.
 Use the appropriate IAM user ID instead.